Miami Supercops

+The film opens with a bank robbery in Detroit.
+Only one of the robbers was caught and imprisoned.
+Following his release, the man was found dead in Miami.
+Two FBI agents start working undercover as Miami police officers, in hope of locating the last surviving robber and his loot.

 Synopsis

 In 1978, $20 million was stolen from a Detroit bank.
 One of the robbers was caught, one was found dead, and the third disappeared.
 The money was never found.
-Seven years later, the robber who was caught was released from jail.
+In 1985, the captured robber was released from jail.
 He immediately went to Miami, only to be found dead the next day.

 Now FBI agents Doug Bennet (a cop in New York) and Steve Forest (who has opened a school for helicopter pilots in Tampa) have been called in to investigate the case while posing as Miami police officers.
-Somewhere in Miami the third robber is hiding with his $20 million, and he has a seven-year head start on the authorities.
+Somewhere in Miami, the third robber is hiding with his $20 million, and he has a seven-year head start on the authorities.